argoproj-labs/hera/docs/user-guides/script-constructors.md

 ### Integrated Pydantic Support

-[Pydantic](https://docs.pydantic.dev/latest/) can serialise to, and deserialise from, JSON, which allows Hera to easily pass Pydantic objects between scripts (via the YAML form of the Workflow).
+[Pydantic](https://docs.pydantic.dev/latest/) can serialise to, and deserialise from, JSON, which allows Hera to easily pass Pydantic objects between scripts.
+As a Workflow is a live object on Kubernetes, it must be able to represent all its fields in YAML, so only string-serialisable values are possible.

 Using Pydantic objects in Runner Script templates makes them less error-prone, and easier to write.
 Using Pydantic classes in function inputs is as simple as inheriting from Pydantic's `BaseModel`.